mui/material-ui/docs/pages/blog/2020-q3-update.md

 ## Product

 Here are the most significant improvements since June 2020.
-The was a dense quarter!
+This was a dense quarter!

 - 🚧 We have started the quarter with the first pre-release [v5.0.0-alpha.1](https://github.com/mui-org/material-ui/releases?after=v5.0.0-alpha.1) of the next major iteration of the library.
   There have been eleven more pre-releases since then.
 During the alpha development stage of version 5, we are focusing on making the planned breaking changes, as well as developing new features.